Matam region

 Matam is a region of Senegal (regional capitals have the same name as their respective regions).

 It is a flat, arid region bounded on the north by the Sénégal River and the south by the Sahelian plain studded with baobab trees.
 Matam is populated by the Pulaar-speaking Toucouleur people.
+According to a 2015 economic report, half of Senegal's agricultural value is derived from the Matam region.

 Departments

 Matam region is divided into 3 departments: